Alice Prin

-Le Violon d'Ingres, a photo by Man Ray, shows Kiki from the back, nude to below her waist, with two f-holes painted on to make her body resemble a violin.

 Alice Ernestine Prin (2 October 1901 – 29 April 1953), nicknamed the Queen of Montparnasse and often known as Kiki de Montparnasse, was a French model, chanteuse, memoirist and painter during the Jazz Age.
 She flourished in, and helped define, the liberated culture of Paris in the so-called Années folles ("crazy years" in French).
 She became one of the most famous models of the 20th century and in the history of avant-garde art.

 Early life

-Born as an illegitimate child in Châtillon-sur-Seine, Côte d'Or, Alice Prin had "a wretched childhood that could only lead to laughter or despair".
-She was raised in abject poverty by her grandmother.
-At age twelve, she was sent by train to live with her mother, a linotypist, in Paris in order to help earn an income for her family.
-Harsh, degrading jobs followed, and she worked in printing shops, shoe factories, and bakeries.
-During this time, she began her lifelong joy of decorating herself.
-She "would crumble a petal from her mother's fake geraniums to give color to her cheeks and was fired from a nasty job at a bakery because she darkened her eyebrows with burnt matchsticks".
+Born an illegitimate child in Châtillon-sur-Seine, Côte d'Or, Alice Prin experienced an unpleasant "childhood that could only lead to laughter or despair".
+Raised in abject poverty by her grandmother, she traveled in 1913 at age twelve by train to live with her mother, a linotypist, to help earn an income for her family.

+The young Prin endured a series of harsh and degrading jobs.
+She labored in shoe factories, printing shops, and bakeries.
+During this unhappy time, she began her lifelong joy of decorating herself.
+She often crumbled "a petal from her mother's fake geraniums to give color to her cheeks."
+A bakery fired her after "she darkened her eyebrows with burnt matchsticks".

-By the age of fourteen, Prin's "large and splendid body" had garnered the artistic and sexual attention of various Parisian denizens, and she began surreptitiously posing nude for sculptors.
-"It bothered me a little to take off my clothes," Prin wrote her in her memoirs, but "it was the custom".
-Her decision to become a nude model created discord with her mother.
-One day, her mother unexpectedly intruded into an artist's studio in a rage, denounced Prin as a shameless prostitute, and disowned her forever.
+By the age of fourteen, Prin's striking physique garnered the artistic attention of various Parisians.
+To earn money, she began surreptitiously posing nude for sculptors.
+"It bothered me a little to take off my clothes," Prin wrote in her memoirs, noting the practice reflected prevailing custom.
+Her nude modeling created discord with her mother.
+One day, her enraged mother intruded into an artist's studio.
+She denounced Prin as a shameless prostitute and disowned her forever.

-Now without money or a roof over her head, the teenage Kiki determined to make her living exclusively by posing for artists.
+In 1917, without money or a roof over her head, the teenage Kiki determined to make her living exclusively by posing for artists.
 As a beautiful dark-haired girl, she soon found herself in popular demand.
-At the time, she had scant pubic hair, and when posing, she occasionally drew fake hair with a piece of charcoal.
+At the time, due to her scant pubic hair, she occasionally drew fake hair with pieces of charcoal.
 As her fame grew, she became a local celebrity who symbolized the Montparnasse quarter's nonconformity and its rejection of the social norms of the petite bourgeoisie.